Atlantic slave trade: Liberia

 In 1816, a group of wealthy European-Americans, some of whom were abolitionists and others who were racial segregationists, founded the American Colonization Society with the express desire of sending liberated African Americans to West Africa.
 In 1820, they sent their first ship to Liberia, and within a decade around two thousand African Americans had been settled there.
 Such resettlement continued throughout the 19th century, increasing following the deterioration of race relations in the Southern states of the US following Reconstruction in 1877.

 The American Colonization Society's proposal to send African Americans to Liberia was not universally popular among African Americans, and the proposal was seen as a plot to weaken the influence of the abolitionist movement.
 The scheme was widely rejected by prominent African-American abolitionists such as James Forten and Frederick Douglass.

-Rastafari movement

-The Rastafari movement, which originated in Jamaica, where 92% of the population are descended from the Atlantic slave trade, has made efforts to publicise the slavery and to ensure it is not forgotten, especially through reggae music.